crusoecloud/terraform-provider-crusoe/readme.md

 ## Maintaining Changelog

 The Crusoe Cloud changelog follows [Hashicorp's best practices](https://developer.hashicorp.com/terraform/plugin/best-practices/versioning) for versioning and changelog specifications.
-Updates to the changelog should be made separately from (and outside of) merge requests with code changes.
+Updates to the changelog should be made separately from (and outside of) merge requests with code changes with a merge request into the `main` branch.

 ## Contributing